-It is really important to find out what is causing your piriformis muscle to get overworked and tight.
+It is important to find out what is causing your piriformis muscle to get overworked and tight.
 That will be the only way to prevent piriformis syndrome from simply returning.

 The structure of your piriformis muscle